UMCarpentries/intro-curriculum-r/_episodes/03-intro-git-github.md

 > files within the local repository to a previous state, whereas `git revert`
 > reverses changes committed to the local and project repositories.
 > Below are the right steps and explanations for Jennifer to use `git revert`,
-> what is the missing command?
+> what is the missing command in step 1 below?
 >
 > 1. `________ # Look at the git history of the project to find the commit ID`
 >